String Value Matching

 operators. -

-Value range Required only when the
+Value range is required only when the

 Between

-operator is selected, specifying thestart
+operator is selected.
+You must specify thestart

 andend